khoongwk/tp/docs/UserGuide.md

 Outcome :
 1. The *Result Display* will show a success message.
 1. Homerce will list out all your revenue entries in the _Revenue Tab_.
-1. You can now see all your revenues sort by descending chronological order.
+1. You can now see all your revenue sort by descending chronological order.

 ![listrev](images/revenue/ListRevenue.png) <br>
 *Figure 25 - GUI outcome for `listrev`*